. . . your guide to visiting the holy places

 The outcome of Mary’s consent is carved in Latin across the façade over the triple-doorway entrance: “The Word was made flesh, and dwelt among us” (John 1:14).

-The massive two-storey basilica, in strikingly modern architectural style and colourfully decorated, became the largest Christian church in the Middle East when it was completed in 1969.
-It contains two churches, the upper one being the parish church for Nazareth’s Catholic community.
+The massive two-storey basilica, in strikingly modern architectural style and colourfully decorated, became the largest Christian church in the Middle East when it was completed in 1969 (since overtaken in 2019 by the Coptic Orthodox Cathedral of the Nativity of Christ in Egypt’s new capital).

 The cupola, which dominates modern-day Nazareth, is surmounted by a lantern symbolising the Light of the World.